 A RESOURCE USED TO MEASURE & VISUALIZE WALKABILITY

-The Health & Community Design Lab developed a tool, called the WALKABILITY INDEX, to measure the characteristics of the physical environment that contribute to walkable (pedestrian-friendly, transit-supportive) neighbourhood design.
-Walkability Index measures have been developed for Metro Vancouver and the Region of Waterloo, Ontario and have been used to create WALKABILITY SURFACES, maps of walkability index values to visualize walkability across a geographic area.
+The lab developed a tool, called the Walkability Index, to measure the characteristics of the physical environment that contribute to walkable (pedestrian-friendly, transit-supportive) neighbourhood design.
+Walkability Index measures have been developed for Metro Vancouver and the Region of Waterloo, Ontario and have been used to create Walkability Surfaces, maps of walkability index values to visualize walkability across a geographic area.
 Walkability Index measures developed by the lab can be combined with other data to model built environment influences on travel, physical activity, diet, and greenhouse gas emissions.
 The NEWPATH project is one example of how these measures can be integrated into a single framework to build local evidence in support of walkable, healthy communities.

 The WALKABILITY INDEX includes four components that capture differences in the physical environment:

 - Residential density is the number of residential units per acre within a neighbourhood.
 A higher value indicates that more people live in the area.

 - Commercial density (also called Retail Floor Area Ratio) is the amount of area designated for commercial use within a neighbourhood.
 A higher value indicates that more businesses, restaurants, retail shops and other commercial uses are located in the area.

 - Land use mix is the degree of mixing of different types of land uses (such as residential, commercial, entertainment, and office development) in a specific area.
 A higher value indicates a more even distribution of land between the different types of land uses.

 - Street connectivity is measured by the number of street intersections in a neighbourhood.
 A higher value indicates more intersections and a greater degree of connectivity enabling more direct travel between two points using existing streets and pathways.